cdmuir/website/content/publication/liu_bounds_2025/index.md

 publication: "*New Phytologist*"
 # publication_short: ""

-abstract: "A prevailing hypothesis posits that achieving higher maximum rates of leaf carbon gain and water loss is constrained by geometry and/or selection to limit the allocation of epidermal area to stomata (*f*<sub>S</sub>)."
+abstract: "A prevailing hypothesis posits that achieving higher maximum rates of leaf carbon gain and water loss is constrained by geometry and/or selection to limit the allocation of epidermal area to stomata (*f*<sub>S</sub>).
+Under this ‘stomatal‐area minimization hypothesis’"

 links:
 - name: Preprint